reesmanp/happstack-docker/README.md

 # happstack-docker
 Easy to set up happstack server inside a docker container

+## Getting Started
+Follow these steps to get things started in here.
+- Note: Docker needs to be installed and already running

+`./bin/build.sh`
+- Note: this might take a few minutes, especially when downloading haskell itself
+- Note: Cabal is updating their commands.
+This might throw a few warnings.
+I will attempt to fix them soon.
+`./bin/start.sh 8080`
+- Note: See below for more documentation on this command
+- Note: to test the default application as is go to `localhost:8080/hello/dave` in your browser `./bin/stop.sh`

 ## How To Use
 There are scripts in the `bin` directory to help build, start, stop, and restart the docker container.